ubxtool [-? ] [-c

 Warmboot the GPS (UBX-CFG-RST).

-The PRESET parameters not shown above are all simple poll commands.
+Most PRESET parameters are simple poll commands.
 They merely poll the GPS to respond with the associated message.
 For example "ubxtool -p CFG-GNSS" asks the GPS to respond with a UBX-CFG-GNSS message describing the current GNSS configuration.
-Increase the verbosity of the decode by adding the "-v 2" or "-v 3" options.
+Increase the verbosity of the output by adding the "-v 2" or "-v 3" options.

 Save all raw serial data received from the GPS into the file RAW.